aiven/devportal/docs/products/postgresql/howto/migrate-cloud-region.rst

 Migrate to a different cloud provider or region
 ===============================================

-Any Aiven service has the ability to be relocated on a different cloud vendor or region.
+Any Aiven service can be relocated to a different cloud vendor or region.
 This is also valid for PostgreSQL where the migration happens without downtime.
-Cloud provider/region migration are useful in cases where specific needs about latency are required that can be satisfied only by moving the PostgreSQL to a specific new location.
+Cloud provider/region migration features mean that you can relocate a service at any time, for example to meet specific latency requirements for a particular geography.

 To migrate a PostgreSQL service to a new cloud provider/region